 Provides your homeschoolers with the opportunity to experience maritime history and science and to help them recognize the sea’s impact on their world and individual lives.
+Events calendar can be exported to your computer’s calendar.
 For program information, please call Armalita Holley at (757) 591-743.
 100 Museum Drive, Newport News, VA.

 Nauticus, the National Maritime Center